cert-manager/website/content/en/docs/usage/prometheus-metrics.md

 ### Helm

-If you're deploying cert-manager with helm, a ServiceMonitor resource can be configured.
-This configuration should enable metric scraping, and the configuration can be further tweaked as decribed in the [Helm configuration documentation](https://github.com/jetstack/cert-manager/blob/master/deploy/charts/cert-manager/README.template.md#configuration).
+If you're deploying cert-manager with helm, a `ServiceMonitor` resource can be configured.
+This configuration should enable metric scraping, and the configuration can be further tweaked as described in the [Helm configuration documentation](https://github.com/jetstack/cert-manager/blob/master/deploy/charts/cert-manager/README.template.md#configuration).

 ```yaml
 prometheus: